Sanjupatil05/sanjrepo/README.md

 # sanjrepo
-this is my first git repositories
+this is my first git repositories. author-Sanjeev